rybodiddly/Kijiji-Reposter/README.md

 __Auto Replier:__

-The auto replier scans your account for new messages, and if the new message contains any word or phrase (case sensitive) defined as a 'rule', it will automatically send the associated 'response'.
+The auto replier scans your account for new messages, and if a new message is found and contains any word or phrase (case sensitive) defined as a 'rule', it will automatically send the associated 'response'.
 When setting up a new rule, enter the desired, rule and response along with your password, as it will be required by the auto replier when loggin in to check recent messages.
 Currently the auto replier checks your messages every 15 minutes if rules have been created.
 You can adjust the timing by editing the following code on line 1575:

 ```
 sched.add_job(messageAutoReplier,'cron',minute='*/15')
 ```

-Change the `*/15` to any number of your choosing, example: `*/6`
+Change the `*/15` to any number of your choosing, example: `*/6` Please note that using the auto replier will mark messages as read, meaning that when checking your messages manually they will not appear as new / unread.

 __Force Post Ad from File:__